 At my firm we specialize in helping stalled, stuck and stale companies turn their fortunes around, which means we often deal with unusual and thorny challenges.
-As much confidence I have in our abilities, I often feel intimidated when we take on a new assignment.
+As much confidence as I have in our abilities, I often feel intimidated when we take on a new assignment.

 Intimidation, however, is unproductive.
 In my firm’s case, we’ve developed a proprietary process that enables us to overcome our apprehension and make progress in even the most confusing conditions.
 It’s based on four simple steps that can be applied to any complex problem.
 They may be beneficial to you as you face whatever it is you’re now facing.